-All&doctors who working in emergency departments in Governmental and privates hospitals in Al-Madinah City during the study time period.
+All doctors who working in emergency departments in Governmental and privates hospitals in Al-Madinah City during the study time period; from 1st May, 2021 to 31st December, 2021.

-Inckision criteria:
+Inclusion criteria:

-All & foctors who start working in emergency departments equal or more than two weeks either during they specialize in emergency medicine or GP.
+All doctors males and females, of all ages, who start working in emergency departments equal or more than two weeks either during they specialize in emergency medicine or GP.

-Exclosion criteria
+Exclusion criteria

-All 860 ctors start working in emergency department less than two weeks and doctors who specialize other than Emergency Medicine.
+All doctors start working in emergency department less than two weeks and doctors who specialized other than Emergency Medicine.